BMW S1000RR: 2009–2011 (K 46)

-2012
+2012 (K 46)

 In 2012, the bike received slightly more significant changes.
-It was given a new face of the tachometer as well as new throttle maps for each of the four riding modes, to combat throttle response issues that customers were facing with the bike.
+It was given new throttle maps for each of the four riding modes, to combat throttle response issues that customers were facing with the bike.
 To further aid this issue, BMW updated the throttle tube to be lighter and have a shorter pull.
-The intake and exhaust systems also received updates, the ram air intake was made to be 20% larger, as well as moving the catalytic converters to the muffler from the headers.
-This allowed for the oil sump heat shield to be removed, saving a small amount of weight.
-The optional DTC (Dynamic Traction Control) was also updated, smoothing the butterfly valve action when a wheelie was detected, providing a less violent intervention to the bikes front wheel lifting off the ground.
-The chassis was also updated, with the front suspension being lifted by 4 mm and the rear being dropped by 5 mm.
-The wheelbase was also reduced by nearly 10 mm through a tooth addition in the rear sprocket (45).
-The angle of the steering head was also revised and the offset of the fork was reduced by 2.5 mm.
-The triple clamp on top of the fork was also updated to a forged aluminium component.
-Lastly, the spring rates and valving in the suspension were overhauled, including special check valves to allow for completely independent compression and rebound adjustment, coupled with a 10-way adjustable steering damper.
-The 2012 visual updates included new heel plates, a slimmer-looking tail section and reshaped side panels with plastic winglets said to improve aerodynamics at speed.
+The intake and exhaust systems received updates: the ram air intake was made 20% larger and the catalytic converters were moved from the headers to the muffler, which allowed the oil sump heat shield to be removed, saving a small amount of weight.
+The optional DTC (Dynamic Traction Control) was updated, smoothing the butterfly valve action when a wheelie was detected, providing a less violent response to the bike's front wheel lifting off the ground.
+The chassis was updated; the front suspension was lifted by 4 mm and the rear was lowered by 5 mm.
+The wheelbase was reduced by nearly 10 mm through a tooth addition in the rear sprocket (45).
+The angle of the steering head was revised and the offset of the fork was reduced by 2.5 mm.
+The triple clamp on top of the fork was uprated to forged aluminium.
+Lastly, the spring rates and valving in the suspension were revised, including special check valves to allow for completely independent compression and rebound adjustment, coupled with a 10-way adjustable steering damper.
+The 2012 visual updates included a new face of the tachometer as well as new heel plates, a slimmer-looking tail section and reshaped side panels with plastic winglets: these were said to improve aerodynamics at speed.
 Smaller visual updates included grilles on the side of the tank plastics and a new "RR" logo.